 - Author: Joacim Vestvik-Lunde

-- Keywords: Business Assurance, ISO
+- Keywords: Business Assurance, ISO, Other sectors

 These results emerged from a survey of more than 1,700 professionals worldwide conducted by the certification body DNV GL, with the support of international research institute GFK Eurisko, to detect companies’ approach to environmental management.